tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I was then given an address for a home, shockingly in my budget and only an hour away.
 ⸻

 Currently, as I sat at the desk, my agents eyes were flickering along one of the contracts as she chewed on what looked to be a stick.
-Id had a terrible nightmare the night prior and felt a sense of déjà vu.
+Id had a terrible nightmare the night prior and felt a shuddering sense of déjà vu watching her.

 She was a statuesque woman.
 She had to be over six feet tall and she inadvertently leaned over me  even while seated with a wiry, bony frame.
 She looked like she could snap in half at any moment yet somehow seemed unbreakable.

 Her skin was coarse and haggard but always had a thick smear of foundation plastered haphazardly across it.
-She had a nose that was two sizes too small, which led to her mouth appearing too low on her face.
+She had a nose that was two sizes too small, which led to her mouth appearing too low in comparison to her other features, nearly hanging off.
 And her mouth was another thing.
 Her mouth was too big for her face and painted in an always-smeared ruby red lipstick.
 The skin on her face not only sagged with age but looked like it had been stretched against her bones then relaxed loose.

-As I continued anxiously watching her, she finally looked up at me with a flash of a grin.
+As I continued anxiously watching her, she finally looked up at me with a subtle smirk.

 “Well, congratulations are in order, Ms. Vigil!
 All signatures are completed and you can proudly say you are now a new homeowner!”